giabaoAu/mango/README.md

 2. Change localhost to vercel link later in the github Oauth setting
 3. Change favicon.icon to our logo later
 4. Change StartupCard to ProjectCard
+5. Create a function formatView() in /lib/utils.ts to check if view is plural or singular
+6. Increase view whenever someone visits the project page